Anaheim Ducks: New ownership, Selänne's return and franchise rebrand (2003–2008)

 On August 1, 2005, former Norris Trophy-winning defenseman Randy Carlyle was hired as the seventh head coach in team history.
 Burke was familiar with Carlyle's coaching ability, as the latter had coached the Manitoba Moose from 1996 to 2001 (International Hockey League) and 2004–05 (American Hockey League); the Moose had been the Canucks' farm club since 2001.
-On August 4, 2005, free-agent defenseman Scott Niedermayer signed with the Mighty Ducks to play with his brother Rob; Scott Niedermayer was almost immediately named team captain.
-On August 22, Selanne returned to Anaheim after undergoing knee surgery.
+On August 4, 2005, free agent defenseman Scott Niedermayer signed with the Mighty Ducks to play with his brother Rob; Scott Niedermayer was almost immediately named team captain.
+On August 22, Selänne returned to Anaheim after undergoing knee surgery.
 He led the team in scoring during the season with 40 goals and 50 assists for 90 points.
 He would also record his 1,000th NHL point on January 30, 2006.
 The 2005–06 season also saw the emergence of rookies Ryan Getzlaf, and Corey Perry.
-On November 15, 2005, Anaheim traded Sergei Fedorov and a fifth-round draft pick to the Columbus Blue Jackets in exchange for defenseman Francois Beauchemin and forward Tyler Wright.
+On November 15, 2005, Anaheim traded Sergei Fedorov and a fifth-round draft pick to the Columbus Blue Jackets in exchange for defenseman François Beauchemin and forward Tyler Wright.